WSShawn/GAN/README.md

 ![image](https://user-images.githubusercontent.com/114659655/209212572-214cbe4d-0f23-436c-ac9e-4318d98d01bb.png)

-Once again, as the networks have not been trained enough, images produced are very noisy.
+The learning rates used here were the ones we found empirically before.
+As the networks have not been trained enough, images produced are very noisy.
 We can now take a look at the objective functions of the 2 networks :

 ![image](https://user-images.githubusercontent.com/114659655/209212613-bfcac060-5852-4f1c-bb6e-ef8f31716c7d.png)